 In my early days at Datrium (over two years ago now) I wrote about performance and scalability considerations here on Insane Mode and Scalability.
 Admittedly, these were smaller scale exercises primarily to understand the true potential of the DVX system.
 They did however give me good insight into what is really possible.

-At that time (2016) scalability of the DVX was initially only a single Data Node and up to 32 Compute Node hosts – pretty impressive at the time.
+At that time (2016) scalability of the DVX was initially only a single Data Node and up to 32 Compute Node hosts – still pretty impressive at the time.
 Things have changed significantly in the past year or so for us and scalability and performance are just part of that growth.

 I could go into the details of that testing here but I’ll leave that to the people that were directly involved in the effort and the outcome.
 In this case I was able to watch from the sidelines with that silly “I knew this was possible” grin on my face.
 These results are definitely worth the read.